mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v2.6.0
+Bugfix: Fixed issue where exception would be thrown when quitting one game and creating another (thanks Valoneu for report)

 #### v2.5.3
 Bugfix: Fixed issue where exception would be thrown when quitting one game and creating another (thanks Valoneu for report)